JeffffffFu/JeffffffFu.github.io/_pages/about.md

 - IEEE Transactions on Moblie Computing (TMC)

 Conference Reviewer
-- USENIX Security Symposium (USENIX Security)
+- USENIX Security Symposium (USENIX Security)'27
-- ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)
+- ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)'26
-- The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)
+- The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)'26
-- The Fortieth Annual Conference on Neural Information Processing Systems (NIPS)
+- The Fortieth Annual Conference on Neural Information Processing Systems (NIPS)'26
-- Association for the Advancement of Artificial Intelligence (AAAI)
+- Association for the Advancement of Artificial Intelligence (AAAI)'26
-- International Symposium on Research in Attacks, Intrusions and Defenses (RAID)
+- International Symposium on Research in Attacks, Intrusions and Defenses (RAID)'26